bo3b/3Dmigoto/StyleGuide.md

 #### Headers
 - Rename .h files to .hpp
 - Never use _using namespace_ in header files.
 We don't use namespaces much, but I'll check this.
+- Prefer to always avoid _using namespace_ even in cpp files, in favor of specific uses like _using std::vector;_
+- Prefer to always use specific _using std::string;_ clause instead of inline _std::..._
 - Always include `#pragma once` guards in headers.
 We already do this I think.
 - Use "" for local headers versus <> for system/SDK headers.
 I'm sure there are some errors here.